 These types of showers can cause real problems in the future if they are not properly detailed and constructed.

-Council is required to collect levies for the Ministry of Business, Innovation and Employment, and BRANZ.
-These levies are based on the value of works and are explained in the Building Unit Fees and Charges.
+Fees and levies are based on the value of works and are explained in the Building Unit Fees and Charges.